msauria/T2T_MUK_Analysis/Readme.md

 T2T Minimum Unique K-mer Analysis
 =

-These scripts will recapitulate the analysis performed for the minimum unique k-mer analysis of GRCh38 and the T2T CHM13v1 reference genome.
+These scripts will recapitulate the analysis performed for the minimum unique k-mer analysis of GRCh38 and the T2T CHM13v1 reference genomes.

 Prerequisites:
 =